 During the Civil War, the bridge was used by both the Union and Confederate Armies.
 It was a major escape route for the Confederate army as it retreated to Virginia after the Battle of Gettysburg.

 It’s a pedestrian only bridge.

-The soldier’s National Cemetery is the first of the USA’s National Cemeteries and famous as the site where Abraham Lincoln delivered his famous Gettysburg address.
+The Gettysburg National Cemetery is the first of the USA’s National Cemeteries and famous as the site where President Abraham Lincoln delivered his famous Gettysburg address.

-3,500 Union soldiers who died at Gettysburg are resting here in graves arranged in a wide semi circle radiating out from the Soldier’s National Monument.
+3,500 Union soldiers who died at Gettysburg share a final resting place here in graves arranged in a wide semi circle radiating out from the Soldiers’ National Monument.

 Even after careful examinations of bodies and anything else that could be used to identify them, half of the Gettysburg soldiers buried in the National Cemetery are unknown.

 It really brings to light just how catastrophic the Battle of Gettysburg was.

 There is also a 3,307 post Civil-War burials in the National Cemetery containing the remains of American soldiers and their dependents from the Civil War through to Vietnam.